 After this is completed, players place the models onto the field in the determined turn order, and the game begins.

-After the Active player concludes their Active turn, the roles of players exchange: The former Active player becomes the Reactive player and vice versa.
+When the Active player concludes their turn, the roles of players exchange: the former Active